docker/machine/docs/dockermachine.md

 INFO[0000] Creating VirtualBox VM...
 INFO[0007] Starting VirtualBox VM...
 INFO[0007] Waiting for VM to start...
-INFO[0038] "dev" has been created and is now the active machine.
-To point Docker at this machine, run: export DOCKER_HOST=$(machine url) DOCKER_AUTH=identity
+INFO[0038] "dev" has been created and is now the active machine INFO[0038] To connect: docker $(machine config dev) ps
 ```

 You can see the machine you have created by running the `machine ls` command